nickto/copycats-analysis/README.md

 Data can be also found [here](https://mega.nz/#F!EhpUlTyR), however, this link is encrypted, because it is probably prohibited to share this data :)

 ### Set up database
 Data base is set up in [PostgreSQL 9.5.1](http://www.enterprisedb.com/products-services-training/pgdownload#windows) under Windows 10 operating system.
-The batch file intended to run is `import-csv-into-database.bat`.
+The bash script is inteded to run using the cygwin environment setting the working directory to the project directory.
+The bash script is called [create-databse.sh](./create-database.sh).
 It performs the following tasks:

 1. Creates a user
 2. Creates a data base